zcvele/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 Citrix Virtual Apps and Desktops (formerly known as XenApp and XenDesktop) provides AV optimization for Teams on VDI.
 With Citrix Virtual Apps and Desktops, Teams on VDI supports calling and meeting functionality in addition to chat and collaboration.

 You can download the latest version of Citrix Virtual Apps and Desktops at the [Citrix downloads site](https://www.citrix.com/downloads/citrix-virtual-apps-and-desktops/).
-(You'll need to sign in first.)
+(You need to sign in first.)
 The necessary components are bundled into the [Citrix Workspace app (CWA)](https://www.citrix.com/downloads/workspace-app/) and Virtual Delivery Agent (VDA) by default.
-You don't need to install any additional components or plugins on CWA or the VDA.
+You don't need to install any extra components or plugins on CWA or the VDA.

 For the latest server and client requirements, see the [Optimization for Microsoft Teams](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/multimedia/opt-ms-teams.html) article on the Citrix website.